 top of page

-Arm and hand reaching out of the waves for help
+Arm and hand reaching out of the waves for help, nutrition for cancer treatment and recovery

-We've all been there - someone says, "Let me know if you need any help," and because nothing specific is agreed on, nothing happens.
-Or perhaps you've received a beautiful bouquet of flowers that, while thoughtful, finding a vase, trimming the stems, and arranging them in water becomes another task to manage when you're not feeling very well, especially if you're in the midst of cancer treatment.
+We’ve all been there — someone says, “Let me know if you need anything,” and because nothing specific is agreed, nothing happens.
+Or perhaps a thoughtful gift like a bouquet of flowers becomes another thing to manage — finding a vase, trimming the stems, arranging them — when you’re not feeling well.

 Be Specific About What You Need